GETProtocol/subgraph/README.md

 Not to be confused with a real-world Event, these are 'events' that describe an individual uage of the protocol such as `CREATE_EVENT`, `MINT`, `SCAN`.
 Comes with lat/long, the relayer, the GET used as fuel, the exact timestamp of the block, and the day as an integer.
 ID is a composite key of `txHash-logIndex`.

+## Tracking the flow of GET

+Please see the [DAO Token Economics Documentation](https://docs.get-protocol.io/docs/dao-token-economics-accounting) for full details on how GET balances move through the system.

+There are a number of steps that GET takes throughout its lifecycle and the subgraph aggregated this for easier charting and analysis.
+There are a number of key field that help with this:

+Available on Relayer and Protocol entities:

+- `getDebitedFromSilos` contains the amount of GET moved from the Silo to the NFT Fuel Tank when minting NFT tickets.
+- `getCreditedToDepot` records the GET balance credited to the Depot balance when a ticket is checked-in (finalized).

+Available only on the Protocol entities:

+- `getMovedToFeeCollector` the amount of GET moving from the depot to the DAO Fee Collector address.
+The depot is a global balance and not specifc to a single relayer.

+Additionally the `averageGetPerMint` provides the average amount of GET that has been required per-ticket (mint) for the selected entity.
+This means that `ProtocolDay.averageGetPerMint` will show the average GET/ticket across all relayers aggregated by day.

 ## Entity Relationship Diagram

 ![GET Protocol Subgraph Entity Relationship Diagram](/docs/erd.png)